The Garden of Light and Darkness - Part 1

 "Good day."

-My mother opens her hand and swings it out toward the visitors.
+My mother opens her hand and gestures toward the visitors.

-“This is my good friend Randgrid.
-We’ve known each other for many years.
-As you can see, she surrounds herself with young girls, as part of her aesthetic resignation.
+"This is my dear friend Randgrid.
+We've known each other for many years.
+As you can see, she surrounds herself with young girls as part of her aesthetic resignation.
 This is a cosplay event.
-You could say she’s their fairy godmother.”
+You could say she's their fairy godmother."

-I immediately go to the strange woman to take her waiting hand.
-I kiss it long and then let it press against my forehead.
+I was aware of the event.
+There's a reason I'm dressed in a medieval costume of light-colored linen.
+I immediately approach the peculiar woman to take her waiting hand.
+I kiss it lingeringly, then press it to my forehead.

-“Be ye so greeted, most honored lady.
-My name is Øyvind, but sometimes I prefer to call myself Light Elf.
+"Hail to thee, most noble lady.
+My name is Øyvind, though at times I prefer to call myself Light Elf.
 Know that I am your humble servant.
-You shall have all you desire, and all you ask for I shall give, as long as it is within my power.”
+You shall have all you desire, and all you ask for I shall grant you, so long as it lies within my power."

-“I must say, I like it when young men are polite.”
+"I must say, I do like it when young men are polite."

-The lady’s wings look almost comical now, hanging there almost limply.
-In appearance, she has a brown-flecked face, large teeth, and a wide mouth, plus very large eyes, almost like a cow’s.
-Her hair is brown, as it often is up north.
-This is a Northerner.
-There’s a lot of movement in her face, I see.
-It shows she’s registering and taking things in.
+Her wings look almost comical now as they hang limp behind her.
+In appearance, she has a freckled face, large teeth, and a wide mouth, along with very large eyes—almost cow-like.
+Her hair is brown, as is common up north.
+This is a northerner.
+There's an extraordinary amount of movement in her face, I notice.
+It speaks to how she registers and takes things to heart.

-“Yes, it would be too bad if it were the opposite,” says my mother.
+"Yes, it would be rather unfortunate if it were the opposite," says my mother.

-“Here’s a witch’s saying: There’s a cure for nearly every ailment.”
+"Here's a witch's word: There's a cure for nearly every ailment."

 The two women chuckle together for a while.